Stable Matching: Dealing with Changes in Preferences: Proofs of Correctness of Algorithms , and

-The algorithm involves running the Deferred Acceptance algorithm in different rooms with workers proposing and returning the worker optimal matching in $\Mc_A \cap \Mc_B$, given $A$ and $B$ are $(1,n)$.
-Let $w_1$ be the worker with different preferences in $A$ and $B$.
+The algorithm involves running the Deferred Acceptance algorithm in different rooms with workers proposing, and returning the worker-optimal matching in $\mathcal{M}_A \cap \mathcal{M}_B$, given that $A$ and $B$ are $(1,n)$.
+Let $w_1$ be the worker with different preferences in $A$ and $B$. \begin{lemma} \Cref{alg:daalgorithm_worker_both_sides} terminates and always returns a perfect matching or $\boxtimes$. \end{lemma}

-\begin{lemma} The algorithm terminates and always returns a perfect matching or $\boxtimes$ \end{lemma} \begin{proof} The algorithm always terminates since there is at least one rejection per iteration before the final iteration.
+\begin{proof}[Proof of \Cref{lem:nomultmatchings}] The algorithm always terminates since there is at least one rejection per iteration before the final iteration.

 Suppose the algorithm terminates with two distinct perfect matchings, $\mu_A$ in room $A$ and $\mu_B$ in room $B$.
-So, there must exists a worker $w\neq w_1$ with the same preferences in $A$ and $B$ but different matches in $\mu_A$ and $\mu_B$.
+Then there must exist a worker $w \neq w_1$ with the same preferences in $A$ and $B$ but different matches in $\mu_A$ and $\mu_B$.
 Such a worker must exist since only $w_1$ changed their preferences, and the matchings are perfect.
-Suppose without loss of generality that $\mu_A(w) >_w^{A, B} \mu_B(w)$.
-As $w$ has the same lists in $A$ and $B$, $w$ must have proposed to $\mu_A(w)$ in room $B$, been rejected and crossed them off their list.
-However, per the algorithm, $w$ should have also crossed off $\mu_A(w)$ their list in room $A$, hence $\mu_A$ cannot be a perfect matching achieved in room $A$. \end{proof}
+Suppose, without loss of generality, that $\mu_A(w) >_w^{A, B} \mu_B(w)$.
+As $w$ has the same lists in $A$ and $B$, $w$ must have proposed to $\mu_A(w)$ in room $B$, been rejected, and crossed them off their list.
+However, per the algorithm, $w$ should have also crossed off $\mu_A(w)$ from their list in room $A$, hence $\mu_A$ cannot be a perfect matching achieved in room $A$. \end{proof}